To be considered for admission to any of the four master’s program tracks at Mount Carmel the following is required:

 - Family Nurse Practitioner: one year recent clinical experience.

-- Adult-Gerontology Acute Care Nurse Practitioner, Nursing Administration and Nursing Education: two years recent clinical experience.
+- Adult-Gerontology Acute Care Nurse Practitioner, and Nursing Leadership: Clinical Operations: two years recent clinical experience.

-Student has met all admission criteria for the MCCN master's program.
+Applicant has met all admission criteria for the MCCN master's program